vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 $ stack test
 ```

-So, I do not create any aliases, as it is not required to keep any additional
+So, I do not create any aliases as it is not required to keep any additional
 options or tricks in mind for that.

 ## Copy-pasteable

 To summarise all that I described, here are all the mentioned settings put
-together, so you can easily copy-paste it and use them for your needs.
+together, so you can easily copy-paste them and use them for your needs.

 ```bash
 # Haskell